mbunge/mbunge.github.io/_posts/2017-04-18-undo-merges.markdown

 While working on source code with a few people you may run into you merge conflicts or merges results in strange missing code mess.
 Working a day and every thing is lost?
 No, it isn't ;)

-## Save from problems with fast-forward merging nor rebase
+## Be save with fast-forward merging nor rebase

 If you merge dev in your feature branch you should use